-Table 6, Table 7 and Table 8 show the inactive fleet indicator computed by STECF 19-13, based on the data submitted by Malta under the 2019 DCF Economic data call, covering the time-series 2010-2018.
+Table 6, Table 7 and Table 8 show the inactive fleet indicator computed by STECF 20-11, based on the data submitted by Malta under the 2019 DCF Economic data call, covering the time-series 2010-2018.
 Values greater than 20% are highlighted in red (as according to the 2014 Balance Indicator Guidelines).
-The trend analysed for the period 2012-2017, using the slope equation and a 5% threshold to indicate significance2 indicate that for there is no trend in terms of number of vessels, but an increasing trend in terms of gross tonnage and engine power.
+The trend analysed for the period 2014-2018, using the slope equation and a 5% threshold to indicate significance2 indicate that for there is a decreasing trend in terms of number of vessels, gross tonnage and engine power.